treacherousfiend/mastercomfig/config/README.md

 ### mastercomfig-no-footsteps-addon

 This is an addon which removes footstep sounds.
-It is used only in the `very-low` preset by default.
+It is used only in the `destitute` preset by default.

 ### mastercomfig-no-soundscapes-addon

 This is an addon which removes soundscapes (ambient map noise).
-It is used in the `low` and `very-low` presets by default.
+It is used in the `low` and `destitute` presets by default.

 ### mastercomfig-no-tutorial-addon

 This is an addon which skips tutorial messages and map introduction videos.
-It is used only in the `very-low` preset by default.
+It is used only in the `destitute` preset by default.

 ### mastercomfig-null-canceling-movement-addon